ko1/rubyhackchallenge/EN/2_mri_structure.md

 ## About this document

-This document introduces MRI source code structures.
+This document introduces the structure of the MRI source code.
-It also introduces the minimum knowledge about how to hack the MRI source code.
+It also introduces the minimum requried knowledge for hacking on MRI.

 There are the following topics: